 I wouldn’t really consider anything more than that.
 Any of those will work wonders for the 598 and if/when you upgrade down the road, they’ll still be of great service to higher end headphones like the HD600/650, etc. and pretty much anything else.

-For example, the Objective 2 outputs 613mW of power at 33 Ohms.
+For example, the Objective 2 outputs 613mW of power at 33 Ohms and the Atom provides even more than that!
 Enough said.
-An amp like this is a great benchmark standard to have because it will power any headphone and do it well.
+Amps like these are a great benchmark standard to have because it will power any headphone and do it well.
 The 598 is no exception.

 They will also work well for Classical, Rock, Metal Indie, Pop, EDM, Hip-Hop, etc. Just don’t expect them to be the best pairing with the heavier bass type of stuff.